elimbaum/eecs-senior-project/notes.md

 Seems like the CPU doesn’t actually to be modified much.
 Really what I need to do is hookup a peripheral… found someone’s thesis from 2012. will read. not sure how updated. (vs. current state of gem5)

 The memory-mapped IO is something in the full-system config file.
 So it will be something like the previous port connections, need to tell the memory to forward certain ranges to the FU.
 Rui has figured out the MMIO, at least on the O3 cpu. does it matter? of course O3 will be more efficient, but is that going to have a bearing on my results?

+gem5 has limited RISC-V support (no full system)

+hey! scons is silly. not actual folder structure. `scons build/RISCV/gem5.opt` compilation issue with template function includes?
+Trying to install with a fresh pull from git.

+systemC _is_ required, have to load GCC 7.3.0. ohhh in meeting we said RISC might be tricky. my bad. so maybe i’ll try it all again with ARM.

+It seems like everything is loaded correctly.
+I don’t know why it’s not working.
+Trying in local lubuntu VM.
+Looks like zoo works, however.
+Local lubuntu also works.

 ## FU Notes